Oborn [Oborne]

 [Asmond]

-Emily lived with her grandparents Thomas and Frances Sims in Burton Lane, East Coker in 1851.
+In 1841 an Emily Osmond lived at Burton Lane, East Coker with grandparents Thomas and Fanny Symes plus the Chester family children.
+Emily lived with her grandparents Thomas and Frances Sims in Burton Lane, East Coker in 1851, also there was the unmarried Ann Osmond.
 In 1855 (Mar Q 5c/731 Yeovil) she married Philip Daw and they lived at Alverstoke.
+Thomas and Frances Sims were having children from 1813 and Ann may have been Frances child from before a marriage.

 2) James Osmond b.
 1817, Chr.
 19 Apr 1818 Piddletrenthide, Dorset, s.o.
 James and Rachel Osmant, d.
 1867 (Dec Q 5c/367 Wells)